Arpitrf/abahety.github.io/_projects/5_project.markdown

 2. [Telangana Today](https://telanganatoday.com/iiit-hyderabad-researchers-build-tool-to-count-roadside-trees)
 3. [IIIT-H Blog](https://blogs.iiit.ac.in/tree-counting/)

-{% include image.html url="/assets/img/moneyshot2.png" description="The aim of this work is to develop a Setup and a System to detect, quantify and visualize street trees.
+{% include image.html url="/assets/img/moneyshot2.png" description="Figure 1.
+The aim of this work is to develop a Setup and a System to detect, quantify and visualize street trees.
 Such a system with city-wide visualizations would help in urban planning" %}

-{% include image.html url="assets/img/pipeline2.png" description="The aim of this work is to develop a Setup and a System to detect, quantify and visualize street trees.
-Such a system with city-wide visualizations would help in urban planning" %}
+{% include image.html url="/assets/img/pipeline2.png" description="Figure 2.
+Pipeline" %}

 Sample Results:
 <iframe src="https://www.youtube.com/embed/CvIZLw1CcDM" title="surat"></iframe>